ABOUT

 RCAP’s work is rooted in people power.
 We want to unite as creative labourers, transforming into a responsive, collective voice that amplifies the vision and interests of the Rank and File.

 Solidarity in Action.
-We hold meetings to create conversation, gain feedback, ignite ideas, and foster community.
+We hold meetings to spark conversation, gather feedback, ignite ideas, and foster a sense of community.
 All welcome!

 *We exercise our right to assemble freely and organize.
-This caucus is a member-led initiative and not ACTRA-appointed.
+This is a member-led caucus, and views expressed are those of the participants and do not represent ACTRA’s official positions or policies.

 Read our Principles